Vrbanja (river): Tributaries

 The river is fed by numerous tributaries from Vlašić, Čemernica, Borja and Uzlomac mountains.
 The most significant right-side tributaries are the Bobovica, Lopača, Trnovac, Crkvenica, Kruševica, Jezerka, Bosanka, and Jošavka, and the most significant left-side tributaries, the Čudnić, Ćorkovac, Demićka, Sadika, Grabovička rijeka, Duboka river, Vigošća/Vigošta, Cvrcka and Jakotina.

-Vrbanja valley in war in Bosnia
+Vrbanja valley in Bosnian war

 During the War in Bosnia (1992 – 1995), Serbian Police and Army forces destroyed many of the surrounding Bosniak and Croat villages along the Vrbanja valley, from Kruševo Brdo downstream to Banja Luka.
 The local civilian population was killed or displaced and their homes and properties were destroyed.